Hong Kong government to withdraw bill that sparked protests

 Hong Kong leader Carrie Lam had proposed the amendments to resolve a case involving a man wanted for murder in Taiwan who could not be sent to the self-ruled island because there was no extradition agreement in place.

-But the proposal stoked widespread fears residents would be put at risk of being sent into mainland China's Communist Party-controlled judicial system, and Lam was forced to drop the bill in the face of fierce opposition.
+But the proposal stoked widespread fears residents of Hong Kong, which maintains its own independent courts, would be put at risk of being sent into mainland China's Communist Party-controlled judicial system.
+Lam was forced to announce last month that she would drop the bill in the face of fierce opposition.

-The crisis has snowballed into demands for universal suffrage and an investigation into police tactics.
+The protests erupted in early June and snowballed into the city's biggest political crisis in decades, expanding to demands for universal suffrage and an investigation into police tactics.

+Scrapping the bill meets one of protesters' five key demands, but activists have vowed not to yield until the government fulfills all of them.
+They also include an independent inquiry into allegations of police brutality during the protests, the unconditional release of those detained, not labelling the protests as riots, and direct elections for the city's leader.

+Also Wednesday, the murder suspect at the heart of the extradition case controversy, Chan Tong-kai, was released from prison after serving a separate sentence for money laundering.
+He indicated his desire to turn himself into authorities in Taiwan, where he's wanted for killing his pregnant girlfriend, Poon Hiu-wing.